Har4oo/Broadacre-Simplified/README.md

 ### List of all functionalities

-1. **CRUD using the MVC model.**
+1. **Web pages representing the MVC model of the application (table representation with CRUD)**
-2. Hibernate/JPA creating Entities **[CROP, HARVEST, LOCATION, PERSONALOBSERVATION, PLANTSTAGE, SOIL, SORT]** in Database
-3. HTML pages for all of the entities (about to change) [edit, create and home page]
-4. HTML and CSS for dropdowns, cards, navbar and etc.
+2. Database integration
+3. Integration of dropdown menus to help with relations, cards presenting crops, navbar for relocation and etc.
-5. Index/Home page presenting existing crops and their data
+4. Dashboard home page summarizing crops status and their data
-6. Navbar redirecting to every page possible
+5. Redirection and easy access to every page from navigation bar
-7. API and View data manipulation
+6. REST API with CRUD for all models

 ### Full Dataflow Diagram
 ![HarvestManager-dataflow-diagram.jpg](images%2FHarvestManager-dataflow-diagram.jpg)